A286 / Alloy 660 for excellent high temperature oxidation resistance

-A286 screws, also known as Alloy 660 screws are stainless steel alloy which contains iron, nickel and chromium.
-A286 socket head cap screws are known for their high strength, creep resistance and oxidation resistance at elevated temperatures once age hardened.
-As a result, A286 screws provide high levels of strength from room temperature up to about 1300°F (700°C).
+A286 socket head cap screws, also known as Alloy 660 screws are stainless steel alloy which contains iron, nickel and chromium.
+A286 screws are known for their high strength, creep resistance and oxidation resistance at elevated temperatures once age hardened.
+As a result, A286 / Alloy 660 screws provide high levels of strength from room temperature up to about 1300°F (700°C).

 A286 socket head cap screws are also mildly corrosion resistant.
 While they should not be used for strong acid environments, they provide excellent oxidation resistance up to 1500°F (815°C) in conditions that would typically be found in high temperature exhaust streams.

-Because of the properties of Alloy 660 / A286, these socket head cap screws are often found in high temperature engine, manifold, exhaust and turbine applications as well as off-shore oil & gas applications.
+Because of the properties of Alloy 660 / A286, these screws are often found in high temperature engine, manifold, exhaust and turbine applications as well as off-shore oil & gas applications.
 In addition, A286 / Alloy 660 is also non-magnetic and finds a niche in non-magnetic cryogenic equipment.
 A286 fasteners can also be made to the ASTM A453 Grade 660 specification.
 This ensures specific tensile and stress rupture properties which are critical high temperature applications.

 Resources: A286 Torque Specs

 Screw Types: 12 Point Screws, Button Head Cap Screws, Flat Head Screws, Hex Cap Screws, Pan Head Screws, Set Screws, Socket Head Cap Screws, Tamper Resistant Security Screws, Torx Screws, Vented Screws